Alexander and the Terrible, Horrible, No Good, Very Bad Day (film): Critical response

-Alexander and the Terrible, Horrible, No Good, Very Bad Day received mixed reviews from critics.
-The review aggregator website Rotten Tomatoes gave the film a rating of 62%, based on 121 reviews, with an average rating of 5.8/10.
-The website's consensus reads, "Affably pleasant without ever trying to be anything more, Alexander and the Terrible, Horrible, No Good, Very Bad Day is a fine—albeit forgettable—family diversion."
-Metacritic, which uses a weighted average, assigned a score of 54 out of 100, based on 28 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+The review aggregator website Rotten Tomatoes reports the film has an approval rating of 62% based on 120 reviews, with an average rating of 5.8/10.
+The website's critics consensus reads, "Affably pleasant without ever trying to be anything more, Alexander and the Terrible, Horrible, No Good, Very Bad Day is a fine—albeit forgettable—family diversion."
+Metacritic, which uses a weighted average, assigned a score of 54 out of 100, based on 28 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Todd McCarthy of The Hollywood Reporter gave the film a positive review, saying "Alexander and the Terrible, Horrible, No Good, Very Bad Day could have been a lot more horrible and no good than it is."
 Stephen Whitty of the Newark Star-Ledger gave the film three out of four stars, saying "It's Arteta's ease with generating that slight sense of social awkwardness that makes "Alexander" a cut above the usual live-action family comedy."
 Alonso Duralde of The Wrap gave the film a negative review, saying "These characters should have to suffer twice as many embarrassments if they want to earn all those adjectives in the title."
 Sherilyn Connelly of The Village Voice gave the film a negative review, saying "Everything that can go wrong does, and while it has its moments, Miguel Arteta's comedy relies too much on gender-shaming and emasculation jokes."

-Kyle Smith of the New York Post gave the film one and a half stars out of four, saying "Can a series of irritating events make a movie?
-Yes, but an irritating one: Alexander and the Terrible, Horrible, No Good, Very Bad Day."
 John Hartl of The Seattle Times gave the film two and a half stars out of four, saying "The movie is so over-the-top that it makes little narrative sense, but it's often successful in its naked pursuit of belly laughs."
 Katie Rife of The A.V.
 Club gave the film a B, saying "Alexander is a watchable, affable, pretty good, well-done kids' movie buoyed by a humorous script and talented cast."
 Bill Goodykoontz of The Arizona Republic gave the film three out of five stars, saying "It turns out the film is not terrible or horrible or very bad.
 No good?
 Not that, either."